hmcts/rd-profile-sync/README.md

 Remember to return the localhost back to the remote broker

 ### 'No tasks available' when running Pact tests
-`Step 1: Go to where u can edit configurations for the tests here..`
+`Step 1: Go to where you can edit configurations for the tests here..`
 ![pact1](readme-images/pact1.png?raw=true "Step 1")

 `Step 2: Press the plus to add a new Junit test class..`